medvedevgroup/TwoPaCo/README.md

 * Run make

 This will make two targets: twopaco and graphdump.
-Compilation under other platforms is possible, portable makefiles are in progress.
+Compilation under other platforms should also be possible.

+Note that since 1.1.0 TwoPaCo does not use the TBB library.
+If you specifically need the TBB-dependent version for some reason, please use version 1.0.0.

 TwoPaCo usage
 =============